quantumlib/OpenFermion/docker/README.md

 where container name can be gleaned according to step 6 above.

-An alternative way of loading files onto the Docker container is through remote repos such as Github or BitBucket. git is installed in the Docker image built in step 5.
-After step 6, one could run "git clone ..." etc to pull files remotely into the Docker container.
+An alternative way of loading files onto the Docker container is through remote repos such as Github or BitBucket. git is installed in the Docker image.
+After `docker run`, one could run "git clone ..." etc to pull files remotely into the Docker container.

 There are occasions where one might want to open up multiple terminals to run the same Docker container.
 In that case, one could run in any terminal

 ```